AC-max-z/loshadka/README.md

 # Car positions history load tests

+> INB4 found clickhouse-benchmark tool which pretty much does what was necessary with no need to reinvent the wheel.
+Hence this one is unfinished bicycle 😏
+> Maybe someday somehow something will be useful tho...or not
 ## Load scenarios list

 - **goal:** define clickhouse cluster capacity for simultaneous INSERT and SELECT queries